Sakthiswran/CELEBRITY-DETECTOR-AND-QnA/README.md

+Perfect 🙂 Let’s make it more engaging with emojis while keeping it professional and fun for GitHub readers.

+Here’s your updated README content:

+---

-🌟 Celebrity Detector and QnA 🎬🤖
+# 🌟 Celebrity Detector and QnA 🎬🤖

 The **Celebrity Detector and QnA** project allows you to upload a celebrity’s image 📸 and get their profile automatically.
 Once the profile is retrieved, you can ask natural language questions ❓ about the celebrity, and the system will provide contextual answers powered by AI ⚡.

+---

 ✨ Features:

-🧑‍🎤 Celebrity Detection → Upload an image and get details (name, profession, profile info, etc.).
+* 🧑‍🎤 Celebrity Detection → Upload an image and get details (name, profession, profile info, etc.).
-🗣️ QnA Engine → Ask questions about the detected celebrity and get accurate responses.
+* 🗣️ QnA Engine → Ask questions about the detected celebrity and get accurate responses.
-☁️ Cloud Deployment → Fully containerized and deployed on **Google Kubernetes Engine (GKE)**.
+* ☁️ Cloud Deployment → Fully containerized and deployed on **Google Kubernetes Engine (GKE)**.
-🔄 Automated CI/CD → Every code update triggers build, push, and deployment automatically.
+* 🔄 Automated CI/CD → Every code update triggers build, push, and deployment automatically.

+---

 🛠️ Tech Stack: